 Implement the following methods:

-- `void removeItem(String item)`: Removes an item from the inventory, if item is not there throw an exception.
+• void removeItem(String item): Removes an item from the inventory; if the item is not there, throw an exception.

-- `void getItem(String item, int quantity)` get the specific quantity, if quantity is not enough throw an exception, if the quantity goes to zero remove the item.
+• void getItem(String item, int quantity): Withdraw the specified quantity of an item from the inventory.
+If the available quantity is not enough, throw an exception.
+If the quantity goes to zero, remove the item.